pribala/FoodForThought/README.md

   ]
 }
 ```
 * `GetUserRecipes` - Recipes for a current user.
-A user id is extracted from a JWT token that is sent by the frontend
+A user id is extracted from a JWT token that is sent by the frontend.
+`query()` method is used to get recipes for the logged in user using hash and range keys.

 * `AddRecipe` - creates a new Recipe for a current user.
 A shape of data send by a client application to this function can be found in the `CreateRecipeRequest.ts` file